-PLO 4.3: Demonstrate sensitivity and responsiveness to patients' disability status, special healthcare needs, and social determinants of health in all interactions.
+PLO 4.3: Demonstrate sensitivity and responsiveness to patients' disability status, healthcare needs, ethnicity, race, gender identity, religion, spirituality, sexual orientation, and social determinants of health in all interactions.

 Program Learning Outcome 5: Practice-Based Learning and Improvement

 Practice-based learning and improvement includes the processes through which Pas engage in critical analysis of their own practice experience, the medical literature, and other information resources for the purposes of self- and practice-improvement.
 PA students must be able to assess, evaluate, and improve their patient care practices.
 Graduate Pas are expected to: